Jb-rown/Filesystem-Forensics/README.md

 ### 6. Prepare a Deleted File

-Create, delete, and unmount a test file:
+Mount the filesystem, Create, delete, and unmount a test file:

 ```bash
 mkdir -p /mnt/testfs